Khungurjit/CODETECH-TASK-1/README.md

 **DURATION:** 10 June to 10 July 2024<br/>
 **MENTOR:** MUZAMMIL Sir<br/>

-# PROJECT: Movie Review Sentiment Analysis
+# PROJECT: Analysis On Movie Reviews

 ## Objective:
 The objective of this project is to automatically classify the sentiment in a given movie review text into categories such as positive or negative.